-- With the shift lever in Neutral (N), run the engine at a low speed while flushing the cooling system to ensure all seawater and mud are removed. - 4.
-Check for a steady stream of water flowing out of the water pump indicator hole.
-Continue flushing the outboard for 3-5 minutes, carefully monitoring the water supply at all times. - 5.
-Stop the engine, turn off the water, and remove the flushing attachment.
+- Check for a steady stream of water flowing out of the water pump indicator hole.
+Continue flushing the outboard for 3 to 5 minutes, carefully monitoring water supply at all times. - Stop the engine, turn off the water, and remove the flushing attachment.
 Install the propeller.

-Top Cowl Removal and Installation REMOVAL
+Top Cowl Removal and Installation

+REMOVAL